Nisanisa7/React-Telegram/README.md

 ## About The Project

-Telegram clone is a chatting aplication, that help you to communicate with your friends
+Telegram clone is a chatting aplication, that help you to communicate with your friends trough private chat.
+With this Aplication you can do a private chat, search a user, and update your profile.

 ### Built With